World’s Best Beaches

 Israelite Bay Beach is accessible by vehicle but it is covered in seaweed and hazardous to drive on.
 However, the beach to the south-west/south (around the corner of the headland) is pristine and whiter than white.
 The sand squeals when you walk or drive on it.
 Here’s why.

 Andrew Dempster, Charles Dempster, G.M.
-Lanarch, George Maxwell and Billy explored the area in 1863 and Dempster applied the name Israelite Bay as this was the boundary between those who did and did not practice circumcision at the time of the naming.
+Lanarch, George Maxwell and Billy explored the area in 1863 and Dempster applied the name Israelite Bay as this was the boundary between those aboriginal people who did and did not practice circumcision at the time of the naming.

 We have visited Israelite Bay a few times including this one.

 Lake Boonderoo has formed only twice since the colonisation of Australia.
 The last time was in 1995 after Cyclone Bobby caused Ponton Creek to pour millions of gigalitres of floodwaters into what once known merely as Yandallah Claypan.
 The resulting lake persisted for ten years and many families of birdlife lived their entire life here.
 It’s now back to being Yandallah Claypan.

 In 1995 we explored Ponton Creek and Lake Boonderoo (more here).
 These beachlandings were spectacularly successful – so much so that the task of pushing the boat back to the water became onerous.
 It was nothing to get the craft 50 metres out of the lake.

 Having taken an inflatable boat down to the underground pool at Cocklebiddy Cave (now closed) and used the same boat on Lake Boonderoo I’m fairly confident in claiming that the number of people who have gone boating above and below the Nullarbor Plain is a very, very small number – perhaps one.

 The full story of our remarkable trip to Lake Boonderoo is here.